Summer in Warsaw: things to do in Warsaw in the summertime

 Outdoor street food markets in Warsaw are typically open from April/May until the end of August/September.

-“Nocny Market” in Wola (open from May)
+“Nocny Market” in Wola (open from the end of April)

 Food PopUp on the Vistula Boulevards (open from June)